apache/beam/contributor-docs/code-change-guide.md

   --test-pipeline-options='--runner=TestDirectRunner’
 ```

-If you are preparing a PR, add tests paths [here](https://github.com/apache/beam/blob/2012107a0fa2bb3fedf1b5aedcb49445534b2dad/sdks/python/test-suites/direct/common.gradle#L44) for test-suites to run it in PostCommit Python.
+If you are preparing a PR, add tests paths [here](https://github.com/apache/beam/blob/2012107a0fa2bb3fedf1b5aedcb49445534b2dad/sdks/python/test-suites/direct/common.gradle#L44) for test-suites to run in PostCommit Python.

 To run an integration test on the Dataflow Runner, follow these steps:
   1. To build the SDK tarball, use the following command: